In-class Examples List

 in BSL Racket, and write a test using

-to test it without halting
+check-error to test it without halting

 your program prematurely